The author is a guitarist and bassist with over 35 years of experience as a musician.

-5 Awesome Guitar Amps
+5 Affordable Guitar Amps

 If you’re looking for a new guitar amp and only have $200 to spend you want to get the best value for your money.
 The good news is there are a lot of amps out there that fit into your budget and still sound great.

 In that price range you are basically looking at small-wattage combos that will work well for practice, and maybe lower-volume rehearsals.
 To make the most of your available cash, consider amps with onboard effects so you don’t need to spend money on stomp boxes and pedals.

 In this article I’ve whittled the options down to what I think are the five best guitar amps out there for under $200.
 I've chosen these amps based my research and past experience with each model.
 I also considered the value I expect they would bring for the average serious beginner, or advanced player looking for a practice amp.

 I think every one of them is worth the asking price, but the one you choose will depend on your goals as a guitar player.

 Fender makes some great tube combo amps, and they are primarily known for their amazing clean sounds and bluesy overdrive.
 With the Mustang modeling amp series, Fender has created amplifiers that emulate popular Fender models and also branch out to some niches traditionally occupied by British and high-gain American amp makers.

 The Fender Mustang LT25 is a small but feature-packed amp, and part of the newest generation of Fender Mustangs.

 - 25 Watts

 - 20 Amp Models, 25 Effects, 50 Presets